hydrosolutions/riversCentralAsia/paper.md

 ## Related packages
 The R package [RSMinverveR](https://github.com/hydrosolutions/RSMinerveR){target="_blank"} allows the running of the hydrologic-hydraulic modelling software [RS Minerve](https://crealp.ch/rs-minerve/){target="_blank"} directly from R without using the RS Minerve user interface.
 This functionality is for advanced R and RS Minerve users that wish to further speed up their modelling workflow.

+There are a number of existing R packages available that support data preparation and  hydrological modelling [@slater_using_2019].
+However, there is no R package to facilitate hydrological modelling specifically with RS Minerve which is a powerful, accessible tool for water resources management in mountainous regions.

 ## Installation